aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 Both file descriptors 7 and 8 are symlinks to a socket.
 But what are these socket files that appear to be broken links?

 ## Step 4: resolving the socket id
-We now need to get the protocol, the ip address and the port used (if any).
+We now need to get the protocol, the IP address and the port used (if any).

 ```
 # grep -e 39255092 -e 44820191 /proc/net/ -r